A Guide for Education Management Information System (EMIS)

 2. Government Ministries

-Government education ministries often use a national EMIS to monitor the entire education sector across the country.
-This system collects data from all schools, which helps guide policy, planning, and resource allocation decisions.
+National EMIS may be used by government education ministries to track the entire education sector in the country.
+This system gathers data from all the schools that support the policy, planning, and resource allocation decision-making process.

 When an Education Management Information System (EMIS) is used at a higher level, it helps track the entire education system’s performance effectively.
 It provides key insights needed to make informed decisions that improve educational outcomes nationally and benefit everyone.